Dr. Margaret Reed- Accounting Department Head

 "I am a big fan of online learning and have taken several courses myself.
 As a working professional, I don't have time to go to class, but it doesn't mean that I can't learn new things."

-Dr. Margaret Reed is the Academic Director of the Master of Science in Taxation Program at the University of Cincinnati.
+Dr. Margaret Reed is the Accounting Department Head at the University of Cincinnati.

 - Ph.D. in Business Administration – University of Kansas, 1997

 - M.S. in Accounting – Appalachian State University, 1987